dafer45/TBTK/README.md

 #### TBTKImageToModel
 Depends on the external library openCV.

+### Visualization
+#### TBTKVisualizer
+Depends on the external library OGRE.

 ### Templates
 #### TopologicalInsulator3D
-Depends on the external library fftw3
+Depends on the external library fftw3.

+If you are interested in installing one or several of these features already now, please contact the developer at kristofer.bjornson@physics.uu.se for further instructions.